-These stunning facts and photos reveal just how hard life was for the immigrant occupants of New York's tenement buildings a century ago.
+These stunning photos reveal just how hard life was for the immigrant occupants of New York's tenement buildings a century ago.

 In the late 19th and early 20th centuries, New York City swelled with wave after wave of European immigrants — and many lived in tenement buildings.